deferpanic/goweave/README.md

 have to re-code it for every project.
 I think this is where AOP really shines.

-* Did DeferPanic Just Jump the Shark?
+* Are you all insane?
+This is go heresey!!
   :) No, we are practioners of the "get-shit-done" philosophy.
-Ergo, we don't care about philosophy of programming, nor do we care about other armchair constraints.
+Ergo, we don't care about philosophy of programming, nor do we care about other armchair concerns.
 We only care about - how fast can I get this done?

   Our use cases usually entail us having to jump into brand new large codebases and we want to send 'tracer bullets' out very very fast.
-This practice allows us to do that.
+This style of programming allows us to do that.

+  Lastly, you don't have to use this if you don't like it.
+To each their own.

 ### What You Should Know Before Using